ammar-15/dosage-calculator/README.md

 - Pulls the drug record from the DPD-based API
 - Reads dosing guidance from the product monograph
-- Applies:
-   - Indication-specific adjustments based on patient details
+- Applies Indication-specific adjustments based on patient details
 - Validates last dose timing
 - Returns one direct next-dose recommendation